tardate/LittleCodingKata/scala/about/README.md

 ## Notes

-Scala saw features in Bruce Tate's [Seven Languages in Seven Weeks](../../books/seven-languages-in-seven-weeks/).
+Scala features in Bruce Tate's [Seven Languages in Seven Weeks](../../books/seven-languages-in-seven-weeks/).

 ### Scala In a Nutshell